Our framework

 What we listen for

-How often you reinforce your main point throughout the message, whether your opening creates momentum, how much hedging language ("I think maybe," "sort of") dilutes your authority, whether your pauses are strategic or uncertain, and what your strongest moments of conviction look like in the transcript.
-(Hedging affects both your clarity and your conviction — it muddles your message and undercuts your authority at the same time.)
+How often you reinforce your main point, whether your opening creates momentum, how much hedging language ("I think maybe," "sort of") dilutes your authority, whether your pauses are strategic or uncertain, and what your strongest moments of conviction look like in the transcript.

 Why it matters

 Your audience will never be more convinced than you are.
-Conviction isn't about volume — it's about the quiet confidence that comes from standing behind your words.
+Conviction isn't about volume.
+It's the quiet confidence that comes from standing behind your words.
 When you speak with authority, people lean in.

 Your score bands